mikbe/robbery/original_README.md

 these games, I think about what it must take to actually design them and usually end up with a headache.

-For this exercise, you'll be taking inspiration from a pair of board games, "Ticket to Ride" and "Steam", and then working to come up with a game engine that is inspired by them.
+For this exercise, you'll be taking inspiration from a pair of game games, "Ticket to Ride" and "Steam", and then working to come up with a game engine that is inspired by them.
 Please start by watching the following two videos so that you can understand what the games are about.